Information for Australians

 An alternative option for travel from Yangon to Australia is through Seoul and Doha using Myanmar Airway International/Korean Air to Seoul and Qatar Airways from Seoul to Australia.

-Check transit requirements such as transit airports and pre-travel requirements (e.g. COVID-19 testing, transit procedures etc) before booking tickets.
+All travellers should check pre-travel requirements (e.g. COVID-19 testing, transit procedures etc) before booking tickets.
 You can check transit rules at:

 Please travel with personal protective equipment, e.g. face masks, face shield and hand sanitizer.
 Some airlines may require some or all of these as part of their mandatory boarding requirements.